carbon-language/carbon-lang/docs/project/goals.md

 as a whole and the production of other partial or full implementations which match the behavior of the reference implementation.

+**Approachable, developer-facing documentation.** Developers shouldn't be expected to read through the specification to ramp up with Carbon.
+User guides and other documentation will be provided to make it easy to learn how to use Carbon.

 **Compelling adoption tooling.** We want to provide a compelling suite of tools out-of-the-box in order to encourage adoption of Carbon at scale where it can augment existing C++ codebases.
 For example, we expect a C++ -> Carbon code